Maxwell jury must work on New Year's if they can't reach a verdict by then | DW | 29.12.2021

 "You should take all the time you need."

-Maxwell, who turned 60 on Christmas Day, was arrested in July 2020 and remains in custody despite several attempts to ask for bail.
+Maxwell, who turned 60 on Christmas Day, was arrested in July 2020 and remains in custody despite several bail applications.